JaneliaSciComp/figleaf/README.md

 Next, `create_and_publish.py` POSTs a private article with metadata to figshare's server, and gives the user the option to add a DOI, add one or more data files, and publish (that is, make the private article public,) right away.

 Finally, `publish_existing.py` gives the user the option to PUT a file on figshare associated with that article.
 The user must know the article id to do this. create_and_publish.py prints the article id when the private article is created, so that's the easiest way to get the article id.
-In theory, you can also get all your articles with a GET request, though I'm struggling with this at the moment.
+You can also do something like this: `curl -X GET https://api.figsh.com/v2/account/articles -H "Authorization: token <mytoken>"` to quickly see all your articles.

 ___